turingschool/front-end-curriculum/lessons/module-1/intro-to-flexbox.md

 ## What is FlexBox? ✅

 Flexbox is a part of CSS that provides a more efficient way to lay out, align and distribute space among items in a container.
-It helps us when we have those silly block elements, that even with display: inline-block, can be hard to do just what we want them to do.
+It helps us when we have those silly block elements, that even with `display: inline-block`, can be hard to do just what we want them to do.

 ## Parents and Children ✅